-We've looked in this chapter at how to create short experiences, such as videos, and interactivity in longer classes, to make information literacy and online learning generally easier and more engaging for students.
-We hope that you'll find ways to use these ideas in your work, and of course to continue this great work once COVID is over.
-A better online presence for libraries could be an upside to this difficult period.
-Please contact us at Support@CredoReference.com if you'd like any assistance with using this guide or in using our products with your students.
+We've looked in this chapter at how to create short experiences, such as videos, and interactivity in longer classes to make information literacy and online learning generally easier and more engaging for students.
+When done well, online learning can help libraries reach more students than ever before, providing a welcoming entry point for students who may have been intimidated by libraries in the past.
+We hope that you'll find ways to use these ideas in your work.